JavaScript’s ES6 standard introduced a new way to write functions: arrow functions. These functions use the =>

 Use Cases

-• Event Handlers: Their concise syntax improves readability for event listener functions.
+, simplifying callback definitions. - Event Handlers: Their concise syntax improves readability for event listener functions.

-• Pure Functions: Their lexical this binding makes them well-suited for pure functions without side effects.
+binding makes them well-suited for pure functions without side effects.

 Points to Remember

-• They don’t have their own arguments object.
+. - They don’t have their own

-• While generally preferred, their suitability depends on specific use cases.
+object. - While generally preferred, their suitability depends on specific use cases.

 Summary